Category Archives: Arizona

 In the past few weeks the urchins have multiplied.
 What started off as two became three, and now four.

 Don’t mess with Arizona girls!
-I love guns and archery—it’s all about marksmanship, not killing…but if society becomes broken, I’m ready.
+I love guns and archery—it’s all about marksmanship, not killing.

 The Week in the Wastebasket